athombv/node-homey-arduinodriver/README.md

 - Homey running 0.9.0 or later

 ## Installation
-install the module to your homey app project by using npm:
+Import the module to your homey app project by using npm:

 ```npm install git+https://github.com/athombv/node-homey-arduinodriver.git```